Need a fire starter? A fire fighter? A writer you can call on anytime to help you impress? No client has ever come to me just once.

 Presentations – humanised, distilled, purpose-driven

-Start small if you like and let me show you what I can do.
-Digital, print, motion, personal promo – let’s get those words working for you.
+Start small if you like and I’ll win your trust.
+Digital, print, motion, personal promo – let’s get those words working.
 Home-office-based in Sussex, ready to support you now.

 Ask yourself “why them and not you?”
 I remember my mum teaching me that years ago as a way to pass a moral compass over any unkind or dismissive opinions I had of other people.
 It’s a deceptively simple yet powerful question, and the moment it came back to me I knew it had to be the question I posed on behalf of The Prince’s Trust.